Unni Nyhamar Hinkel

-Unni Nyhamar Hinkel is a Norwegian handball player.
+Unni Nyhamar Hinkel is a Norwegian former handball player.
 She played fifty matches for the Norway women's national handball team between 2001 and 2003.
 Hinkel was part of the Norwegian team which won a silver medal at the 2001 World Women's Handball Championship in Italy.
+Norway lost the final 25-30 to Russia.
+She retired from the Norwegian national team in 2003.

+She played her entire career at Nordstrand IF.
+She retired in 2007 after multiple years with injuries.

+She missed the 2001 EHF Cup Winners' Cup final, where Nordstrand lost to Ukrainian Motor Zaporizhzhia.